 The resolution process addresses the valid needs of the complainant without disrupting NIH processes.
+Complainants should be aware that they bear the "burden of proof" with respect to the necessity for correction, as well as with respect to the type of correction they seek.
 In making a determination of whether or not to correct information, NIH may reject claims made in bad faith or without justification, and is required to undertake only the degree of correction that is appropriate for the nature and timeliness of the information involved.

-1. Responsibility of the Complainant:
+1. Responsibility of the Complainant

-To seek a correction under Section 515 of Public Law 106-554 of information disseminated by the NIH or its components, an individual should submit or mail the request to the disseminating office, or submit the complaint by electronic mail (e-mail) to mailto:InfoQuality@nih.gov and should provide the following information:
+To seek a correction of information disseminated by the NIH or its components, an individual should submit or mail the request to the disseminating office (contact information for individual ICs will be made available through the NIH Information Quality website), or submit the request by electronic mail (email) to lnfoQuality@nih.gov or mail the complaint to: